 Although inflation in the United States had been relatively low for many years, there was a significant increase in inflation beginning in the second half of 2021, which has continued into 2023, due to a substantial increase in the money supply, a stimulative fiscal policy, a significant rebound in consumer demand as COVID-19 restrictions were relaxed, the Russia-Ukraine war and worldwide supply chain disruptions resulting from the economic contraction caused by COVID-19 and lockdowns followed by a rapid recovery.
-Inflation, as measured on an annual basis, rose from 7.0% in December 2021 to a high of 9.1% in June 2022 and fell to 5.0% in March 2023.
+Inflation, as measured on an annual basis, rose from 7.0% in December 2021 to a high of 9.1% in June 2022 and fell to 3.7% in September 2023.
 Global, industry-wide supply chain disruptions have resulted in widespread shortages of labor, materials and services.
 Such shortages have resulted in our facing significant cost increases for labor, materials and services.
-Principally, commodity costs for steel and chemicals required for drilling, higher transportation and fuel costs and annual wage increases have increased our operating costs for the three months ended March 31, 2023 compared to the same period in 2022.
+Principally, commodity costs for steel and chemicals required for drilling, higher transportation and fuel costs and annual wage increases have increased our operating costs for the three and nine months ended September 30, 2023 compared to the same periods in 2022.
 We also may face shortages of these commodities and labor, which may prevent us from executing on our development plan.
 We do not expect these shortages and cost increases to reverse in the short term.
 Typically, as prices for oil and natural gas increase, so do associated costs.
 Conversely, in a period of declining prices, associated cost declines are likely to lag and may not adjust downward in proportion to prices.
 We cannot predict the future inflation rate but to the extent inflation remains elevated, we may experience further cost increases in our operations, including costs for drill rigs, workover rigs, tubulars and other well equipment, as well as increased labor costs.
-If we are unable to recover higher costs through higher commodity prices, our current revenue stream, estimates of future reserves, borrowing base calculations, impairment assessments of oil and natural gas properties, and
+If we are unable to recover higher costs through higher commodity prices, our current revenue stream, estimates of future reserves, borrowing base calculations, impairment assessments of oil and natural ga

 We continue to evaluate actions to mitigate supply chain and inflationary pressures.
-We pre-purchased pipe necessary to drill the remainder of our development for 2022 and are currently evaluating whether to do the same in the first half of 2023.
 We are working closely with other suppliers and contractors to ensure availability of supplies on site, especially fuel, steel and chemical supplies which are critical to many of our operations.
 However, these mitigation efforts may not succeed or may be insufficient.